BrettlyCD/text-to-sql/README.md

 ```
 pip3 install -r requirements.txt
 ```
-and
+Then navigate to the data/setup directory and run the setup with this command:
 ```
-python3 src/data/setup/setup.py
+python3 setup.py
 ```

 This will take about 10-15 minutes to fully run.

 ## Using SQL Copilot
-Start the program with the following command:
+Navigate to the src/app directory and start the program with the following commands:
 ```
-python3 src/app/main.py
+python3 main.py
 ```

 Then input your question - happy data analyzing!